mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 ### Summary

-Katagiri Roshi discusses the meaning of the phrases “dropping off body and mind” and “*sanzen* is *zazen*” in Zen Master Dogen’s teaching.
+Katagiri Roshi discusses the meaning of the phrases “dropping off body and mind” and “*sanzen* is *zazen*” in Zen Master Dōgen’s teaching.
 This is related to the meaning of Avalokiteshvara as *compassion*.
 Also: *suffering*, *faith*, and *emptiness*.

 ### Transcript